There were a million and one reasons why I thought I would fall in love with Vietnam.

 Bun cha is a pork and broth dish served with rice noodles and herbs.
 The pork is grilled over a fire and served in bite-size patties with a fish sauce enhanced broth.
 Along with the pork and broth you will be served a bowl of rice noodles and herbs.
 Now comes the fun part; add the herbs as you please (chili, mint, coriander, and basil are common) and the noodles.
 Personally I don’t add all the noodles at once, but kind of in little clumps to eat as I go so they don’t soak up all the broth.

-Bun cha originated in Hanoi which is still the best and easiest place to get it.
+Bun cha originated in Hanoi which is still the best and easiest place to get this popular Vietnamese street food.
 It’s important to point out that bun cha is a lunchtime only food, available between the hours of around 11am-3pm.
 You won’t be able to find any street vendors cooking it around the dinner hour so be sure to get your fill during the day.

 It is possible to get bun cha throughout Vietnam, as I said earlier I had my first taste in Ho Chi Minh City, but it’s not as prevalent outside Hanoi so stuff your face while you are there!

 Fresh Spring Rolls (Gỏi cuốn)